provider image

 • Sending your child to school when they have a severe food allergy can feel terrifying.
 But there are steps you can take to make sure they stay safe.

 • Communication with your child’s school and teachers is an important first step.
-You can teach them how to decrease the risk of an allergic reaction, how to recognize one, and what to do if it happens.
+You can teach them how to decrease the risk of an allergic reaction, how to recognize food allergy symptoms in kids, and what to do if an allergic reaction happens.

 • You can teach your child simple tips to help avoid an exposure and what to do in the event of a reaction.
 Kids can be very in tune with their bodies and can often help adults know when to take action.